-arc21 regularly engage with Participant Councils to present progress reports and invite continuous feedback. arc21 provides copies of the monthly Joint Committee reports and Members Summary to Chief Executives and hold presentations to the Chief Executives and elected Members of Participant Councils. arc21 meet monthly with senior officers and elected Members of Participant Councils.
+arc21 regularly engage with Participant Councils to present progress reports and invite continuous feedback. arc21 provides copies of the monthly Joint Committee reports and Members Summary to Chief Executives and elected Members of Participant Councils. arc21 meet monthly with senior officers and elected Members of Participant Councils.
+In addition, meetings with Council Chief Executives and Directors are held as required.